Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 • The second and third academic year

 In your second and third year, the programme will continue with interdisciplinary modules such as ‘Cultural Contact: Mediterranean Connections’, which concerns the interaction between the inhabitants of the Mediterranean region; ‘Religion in Antiquity’; and ‘Lieux de mémoire’, in which you study the way in which places gain importance because people connect stories to them.
-The second year will conclude with a trip to Sicily, together with students of Archaeology and Classics.
+The second year will conclude with a trip abroad, together with students of Archaeology and Classics.
 Next to your regular courses, you will be able to specialise in Ancient Near Eastern Studies, Greek, Latin, archaeology or ancient history.
 You will conclude your Bachelor’s degree by writing a thesis in which you demonstrate that you can tackle a topic in an interdisciplinary manner.

 Curriculum